-- LB Malcolm Smith came up big for the Raiders early in the fourth quarter by recording his first career fumble recovery and giving Oakland great field position at San Diego's 13-yard line.
-Smith's fumble recovery lead to a 21-yard field goal to tie the game at 16 with 8:44 left in the game. - Smith finished with five tackles (four solo) and one fumble recovery.
+• (12/18) at SD - Smith came up big for the Raiders early in the fourth quarter by recording his first career fumble recovery and giving Oakland great field position at San Diego's 13-yard line.
+Smith's fumble recovery led to a 21-yard field goal to tie the game at 16 with 8:44 left in the game.